What Is an ODS?

 - administer source and operational DBs via Eclipse DTP

-- cleanse and mask the data
+- cleanse and mask the data, as well as generate test data

 - create multiple targets in different formats at once, including: updates to the ODS (and DW) DB, custom reports, and hand-offs for BI and analytic tools.